myfix16/BatteryTrackerCore/Readme.md

 ![full](https://raw.githubusercontent.com/myfix16/BatteryTrackerWinform/master/showcase1.png) Full Charged <br></br>
 ![not full](https://github.com/myfix16/BatteryTrackerWinform/raw/master/showcase2.png) Charging/Using
 ### Function
-The program will scan current battery percentage every 30s and then show it on the taskbar showing .
+The program will scan current battery percentage every 30s and then show it on the taskbar.
 ### Features
 1. Use different transparent icons for different percentages, thus looks more harmonious with the taskbar (it has no black background).
 2. It will **automatically switch icon color** when user change to Light/Dark mode. ✨